any-docs/css/content/reference/properties/position-try-fallbacks/index.md

 }
 ```

-The infobox is given fixed positioning, a {{cssxref("position-anchor")}} property that references the anchor's `anchor-name`, to associate the two together, and it is tethered to the anchor's top-left corner using a `position-area`.
+The infobox is given fixed positioning, a `position-anchor` property that references the anchor's `anchor-name`, to associate the two together, and it is tethered to the anchor's top-left corner using a `position-area`.

 We include a `position-try-fallbacks` list (and re-declare it with the `position-try` shorthand in case the longhand property name is not yet supported), providing two predefined position-try fallback options to prevent it from overflowing when the anchor gets near the edge of the viewport, by flipping it along the inline or block axis of the anchor.